Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 In many ways, *Shastra* is kind of like Deleuze and Guattari's Rhizome: An open system whose ingestion doesn't constrain by being a holy manual, but a way to generate ever more creative potentialities as a modular system whose modules you can actively include or ignore.

-So if I had to translate, it would be " The Generative Art and Science of Celestial Sonorous media", but I guess that still wouldn't cover everything.
+So if I had to translate, it would be " The Generative Art-Science-Engineering-Design of Celestial Sonorous media", but I guess that still wouldn't cover everything.

 I hope It's still enough of a map to find my way out there in the real world.